kaw393939/eaikw/PHASE_2_COMPLETION.md

 **Phase 2 of the Job Club platform is now 100% complete and ready for integration testing.**

 All code has been implemented, tested, documented, and pushed to GitHub.
-The platform now has a complete backend integration layer connecting the front-end forms to Sanity CMS, Notion DB, and Discord.
+The platform now has a complete backend integration layer that executes the mission: **Turn students into career-ready AI professionals with a guided, automated onboarding experience.** The system connects the front-end forms to Sanity CMS, Notion DB, and Discord to automate the entire student journey from registration through career readiness.

 ## 📈 What Was Delivered